Liu-Cheng/graph_accelerator/README.md

 [\[1\] Kim et al. *Ramulator: A Fast and Extensible DRAM Simulator.* IEEE CAL 2015.](https://users.ece.cmu.edu/~omutlu/pub/ramulator_dram_simulator-ieee-cal15.pdf)

+Before starting the BFS simulator, we also have a equvalient software implementation in bfs directory.
+Basically, we want to verify the correctness of the optimization techniques.
+At the same time, we may do some analysis here as well based on some statistic counters. m

 ## Getting Started
 [SystemC-2.3.1](http://accellera.org/downloads/standards/systemc)
 is used for the accelerator design.
 You need to download and compile it first.
 Then